sony/model_optimization/model_compression_toolkit/exporter/README.md

 * PyTorch models can be exported as torch script models and ONNX models (`.onnx` extension).

 You can export your quantized model in the following quantization formats:
-* Fake Quant (where weights and activations are float fakely-quantized values)
+* FAKELY_QUANT: Weights and activations values are quantized but represented in float32 dtype.
+In this format we use the framework's quantizers.
+This is called fake since the values are still in floating point.
-* INT8 (where weights and activations are represented using 8bits integers)
+* INT8: Where weights and activations are represented using 8bits integers.
-* MCTQ (where weights and activations are quantized using mct-quantizers custom quantizers).
+* MCTQ: Weights and activations values are quantized but represented in float32 dtype.
+In this format we use custom quantizer layers - mct_quantizers. #TODO: link

 ### Note